MichaelsJP/ansible-role-firewall/README.md

 bootstrap_firewall_udp_ports_outgoing: "53, 123" # Allow on all interfaces.
 Default: (dns, ntp)

 # Decide if iptables will turn of connections from external sources.
-bootstrap_firewall_restrict_icmp_to_internal: true # When icmp is reachable and not dropped, the outside knows the server is not reachable but online and botnets will continue hammering it.
+ bootstrap_firewall_restrict_incoming_icmp_to_internal: true # When icmp is reachable and not dropped, the outside knows the server is not reachable but online and botnets will continue hammering it.

 # Decide if docker should be handled by the iptable rules defined by this role.
 (Heavily recommended!)
 # Else docker related connections will be open to the public completely.